This post may contain affiliate links. Please see our disclosure policy.

 • Fresh mint: Use fresh mint (or basil) leaves to garnish.
 You can also finely chop the mint and add it to the dressing if you prefer.

-How to Make Prosciutto Melon Salad
+How to Make Melon Prosciutto Salad

 2. Halve the prosciutto, fold each half twice.
 Roll into roses.